Ezequiel Duran Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in the league.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Royals' 5.00 team ERA ranks 22nd among all league pitching staffs.
+- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).

-- Royals pitchers combine to give up 21 total home runs at a rate of 1.3 per game (to rank 20th in the league).
+- Royals pitchers combine to give up 23 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Lyles (0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched) gets the start for the Royals, his fourth of the season.
+- Keller (2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched) gets the start for the Royals, his fourth of the season.

-- His most recent appearance was on Wednesday against the Texas Rangers, when the right-hander threw 6 1/3 innings, surrendering four earned runs while giving up eight hits.
+- The right-hander's last time out came on Thursday against the Texas Rangers, when he tossed 6 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.